mattbostock/dotfiles/README.md

 Prerequisites
 -------------

-The dotfiles presented here rely on by [Boxen configuration][boxen-config].
+The dotfiles presented here rely on my [Boxen configuration][boxen-config].
 When Boxen is run, it [clones this repository][boxen-clone] then runs `rcup` (see below).

 [boxen-config]: https://github.com/alphagov/gds-boxen/blob/master/modules/people/manifests/mattbostock.pp